Hillsboro Shelter

 • Cereals, instant oatmeal, granola bars, and peanut butter

-• Instant meals like ramen, cup noodles, easy mac, and rice packets
+• Instant meals: Ramen, cup noodles, easy mac, and rice packets

 • Coffee, tea, honey, sugar, and shelf-stable creamers

-• Snack items like nuts, crackers, chips, and fruit, pudding, or jello cups
+• Snack items: Nuts, crackers, chips, and fruit, pudding, or jello cups

 • Shelf stable milk & milk alternatives, juices, vitamin & mineral fortified drinks